mongodb/docs/source/administration/backups.rst

    If you your snapshot runs out of space, the snapshot image becomes unusable.
 Discard this logical volume and create another.

-The snapshot has been created when the command returns.
+The snapshot will exist when the command returns.
 You can restore directly from the snapshot at any time or by creating a new logical volume and restoring from this snapshot to the alternate image.